Upcoming Kia Carnival Spied Testing In High Altitudes, Launch Expected In Coming Months | CarDekho.com

-The facelifted Carnival was spied with camouflage, gets a new headlight design similar to that of the Kia EV9
+The facelifted Carnival, spied with camouflage, gets a new headlight design similar to that of the Kia EV9

 -

-Kia Carnival facelift spied testing in India again, this time high in the mountains.
+Kia Carnival facelift spied testing in India again, this time high up in the mountains.

 -